 I just filed a corporate bankruptcy for a local restaurant.
 It shut down when the COVID-19 lockdown started.
 It never opened back up.
 We listed all of the corporate debt and obligations.
 After the bankruptcy was complete, certain creditors came after the principals to collect on their personal guarantees.

-If the principals have limited assets and income, they can file personal bankruptcies to deal with the situation.
+If the owners/principals have limited assets and income, they can file personal bankruptcies to deal with the situation.

 David A. Arietta is a certified specialist in bankruptcy law and routinely assists individuals and businesses with various debt and insolvency issues.
 He can be reached at (925) 472-8000.